Black and white photo of historic Chatham Bars Inn

 Close-up shot of carrots & eggplants picked from "The Farm" at Chatham Bars Inn

-Chatham Bars Inn Farm provides all of the Inn's seasonal produce.
+Chatham Bars Inn Farm provides much of the Inn's seasonal produce.

 Over a century ago, when Chatham Bars Inn first opened, an on-site farm provided produce for the resort’s restaurant, which served farm-to-table cuisine before the term “farm-to-table” had been coined.

 With the purchase of a nearby farm in 2012, Chatham Bars Inn once again committed itself to serving the freshest fruits and vegetables possible.
-As of 2018, all of Chatham Bars Inn’s seasonal produce is sourced from its own farm, with a growing Farm Stand program providing fresh produce to the local community as well.
+As of 2018, the majority of Chatham Bars Inn’s seasonal produce is sourced from its own farm, with a popular Farm Stand providing fresh produce to the local community.
+The farm also offers dozens of farm-to-table dinners each year which welcome the public as well as guests of the Inn.

 Achieving this milestone was not easy.
 Farm manager Josh Schiff was tasked with turning a plot of sandy soil into a farm capable of providing everything from tomatoes and sweet peppers to honey and lavender for the resort.
 Through determination, insight and a commitment to soil health, Schiff succeeded.